Ehden: BC Ehden

-CE Ehden
+AD Ehden

-An Ancient Greek inscription was found on the exterior of Mar Mama church with the equivalent date 282 CE and also Greek numerals near the church.
+An Ancient Greek inscription was found on the exterior of Mar Mama church with the equivalent date 282 AD and also Greek numerals near the church.

 Also a Syriac inscription was found which has been translated as saying “In the name of God who is capable of resurrecting the dead.
 In the year one of Alexander … Marcos had lived and died.”

 At the end of the 6th century Ehdenians converted to Christianity.
 Maronite priests of Saint Maroun and St. Simeon Stylites helped convert them into Maronites.
 They built five churches all at once on top of the ruined idolatrous temple, using its stones for building Mar Mama, Mar Boutros, Mar Youhana, Mar Ghaleb and Mar Istfan.
 In addition, they raised huge stone crosses on top of the mountain.

 A brief account of Ehden's history has been found written by one of its inhabitants who fled from the Mamluk invasion in 1283, tying the manuscript to his chest for safekeeping.